langurmonkey/website-source/content/blog/keyframe-based-camera-recorder.md

 +++

 During the last months I have been working on a QOL improvement for Gaia Sky video production.
-Currently, Gaia Sky offers a couple of ways to persist camera behaviours: scripting and camera paths.
+Currently, Gaia Sky offers a couple of ways to persist and reproduce camera behaviours: scripting and camera paths.

 **Scripting** offers a high level API which allows for the interaction and manipulation of the internal state.
 Conceptually, a running script is no different from a regular user.
 A script runs in its own thread and, like a user, interacts with Gaia Sky's core through the event manager, a message-passing entity which encapsulates the core functionality.